 It was cloudy but dry when Jarred and myself reached the venue of the wrestling show, and we wandered indoors to the area reserved for wheelchair users.
 As the crowd gathered around the ring, the music was playing so loudly that I could feel my wheelchair vibrating, but the chatter of the crowd was not drowned out, growing increasingly louder with anticipation as the show approached.
-Then the music stopped, and the commentators introduced the show, before the wrestlers for the first match came striding out to their respective theme songs.
+Then the music stopped and the commentators introduced the show, before the wrestlers for the first match came striding out to their respective theme songs.

 After four matches the interval was announced, which mainly served as an excuse to revisit the bar.
 I wasn’t drinking that night as I’d had a stomach bug and was still feeling a little rough, and Jarred hadn’t finished his drink so didn’t need to go to the bar.
 Instead, he came and stood on my right side, took my hand, and removed the ring I received as a gift for my 18th birthday from my godmother.
-The ring had been selected by my godfather, but he passed away when I was 12, giving the ring additional sentimental value that no sum of money could replace.
+The ring had been selected by my godfather but he passed away when I was 12, giving the ring additional sentimental value that no sum of money could replace.

-Once the ring had been slipped off my finger, he got down on one knee, and asked me to marry him.
+Once the ring had been slipped off my finger, he got down on one knee and asked me to marry him.
 In the middle of the crowd the proposal was somehow beautifully private, and few people appeared to notice.
 I nodded before replying “yes” over the music, too stunned to say much more at the time.
-Jarred then slipped the ring onto my left hand as my engagement ring, kissed me gently on the cheek, and then we prepared to watch the second half of the show.
+Jarred then slipped the ring onto my left hand as my engagement ring, kissed me gently on the cheek and we prepared to watch the second half of the show.

-At the end of the show, we left quite quickly by our usual standards, and meandered home along the pavements.
-As soon as the door to my flat had closed behind us, I rang one of my closest friends.
-Towards the end of secondary school, we had made a semi-serious promise to act as bridesmaids at each other’s weddings.
+At the end of the show we left quite quickly by our usual standards, and meandered home along the pavements.
+As soon as the door to my flat had closed behind us I rang one of my closest friends.
+Towards the end of secondary school we had made a semi-serious promise to act as bridesmaids at each other’s weddings.
 She was the first to hear about the engagement, and was more than happy to fulfil her side of the promise.